Forces and motion

 by Chris Woodford.
-Last updated: December 10, 2015.
+Last updated: March 25, 2016.

 Photo: A space rocket is an impressive demonstration of Newton's laws of motion.
 The force of the hot exhaust gas shooting backward propels the rocket forward.
 The rocket isn't moving by pushing against the ground; it can move forward like this even in "empty space," confirming the essential truth of Newton's laws.
 Photo by courtesy of Great Images in NASA.

 "May the force be with you" is a strange thing to say to someone, because there's a never a moment when forces aren't.
 Forces are the hidden power behind everything that happens in our world—and beyond.
 Forces make your heart race and your lungs pump; they swing the planets round the Sun and bind atoms tight.
 Think of anything, absolutely anything, that's going on in the universe right now, and you can guarantee that somewhere, somehow forces are responsible.

 Photo: Forces are the power behind our world.
 Thump an object with a big enough force and it will accelerate to a very high speed.
 This prototype railgun uses giant electromagnets to accelerate missiles to speeds of around 2500 meters per second (~9100 km/h or 5640 mph).
 Photo courtesy of US Navy.